JakeSteam/blog-programming/_drafts/2022-08-14-migrating-from-utterances-to-giscus-comments.md

 title: How to migrate from Utterances to Giscus for Jekyll comments
 author: Jake Lee
 layout: post
-image: /assets/images/2022/
+image: /assets/images/2022/giscus-header.png
 tags:
     - Jekyll
     - GitHub
     - Comments
 ---

-Since migrating [from Wordpress to Jekyll](https://blog.jakelee.co.uk/blog-has-moved-from-wordpress-to-jekyll/), this blog (and [my non-tech blog](https://jakelee.co.uk)) has used Utterances for comments.
-This service creatively uses GitHub issues for comment hosting.
-However, since then GitHub has release the "Discussions" feature which... is a much better fit!
+Since migrating [from Wordpress to Jekyll](https://blog.jakelee.co.uk/blog-has-moved-from-wordpress-to-jekyll/), this blog (and [my non-tech blog](https://jakelee.co.uk)) has used Utterances for comments, which creatively uses GitHub issues for comment hosting.
+However, since then GitHub has released the "Discussions" feature which... is a much better fit!
 Luckily, Giscus is a way to use these, and can easily be migrated to.

-I've now migrated both sites across to Giscus, and whilst it was a relatively simple process there's no all-in-one guide currently.
-The short version is we're going to enable GitHub discussions, configure Giscus, then add it to our Jekyll blog!
+I've now migrated both sites' comments across to Giscus, and whilst it was a relatively simple process there's no all-in-one guide currently.
+The short version is we're going to enable GitHub discussions, configure Giscus, add it to our Jekyll blog, then migrate comments!

 ## An overview of Giscus

 [Giscus](https://giscus.app/) is extremely similar to [Utterances](https://utteranc.es/), with 3 main improvements:
 1. It uses [GitHub discussions](https://docs.github.com/en/discussions) instead of issues, making it less of a hacky implementation (comments logically aren't issues, they're discussions!).
-2. It adds plenty of new features such as adding reactions to the main post, lazy loading comments, multiple languages, self-hosting the bot, and [advanced options](https://github.com/giscus/giscus/blob/main/ADVANCED-USAGE.md).
+2. It adds plenty of new features such as sorting comments, adding reactions to the main post, lazy loading comments, multiple languages, self-hosting the bot, and [advanced options](https://github.com/giscus/giscus/blob/main/ADVANCED-USAGE.md).
 3. It's actually being maintained and updated!
 Constrastingly, Utterances hasn't been touched in 6 months...

 In addition to these benefits, it keeps all the original benefits of Utterances, namely: